cognitect/transit-js/README.md

-Of course better semantics at the cost of performance of is not much of an improvement. transit-js map and set implementations offer a performance profile that is in many cases greater than an order of magnitude faster than existing alternatives.
+Of course better semantics at the cost of performance of is not much of an improvement. transit-js map and set implementations offer a performance profile that is in many cases greater than an order of magnitude faster than existing shims.
 In a number of cases transit-js maps and sets compare favorably even against native implementations to be found in more recent builds of V8, JavaScriptCore, and SpiderMonkey.